 The crossings will be removed by lowering the rail line under the roads with a new premium station to be built between the existing stations at Surrey Hills and Mont Albert.

 This will have a significant impact on the surrounding areas particularly during construction, due to the narrow rail corridor and the close proximity of adjacent streets like Lorne Parade, Beresford Street and Churchill Street.

-Whitehorse is very disappointed that LXRP has decided to compulsorily occupy the two northern sportsfields at Surrey Park from later this year for up to two years, including the baseball diamond from early 2023.
+Whitehorse is very disappointed that LXRP has decided to compulsorily occupy the two northern sportsfields at Surrey Park for up to two years, including the baseball diamond from early 2023.
 Find out more in the media release.

 Council will be working closely with the Level Crossing Removal Project (LXRP) team to ensure that the interests of our community are well represented.
 We have prepared and submitted a submission to the LXRP on the project ( PDF 788.86KB) on behalf of the City of Whitehorse.
 It took into account or included the submissions Council had received from our community.

 The key issues we have heard from community members so far is that the project needs to:

 - Provide safe and convenient connections for public transport users, cyclists pedestrians and motorists to nearby shops, cafés and workplaces

 - Not disrupt or occupy the nearby sporting grounds during construction